 That’s a lot to cram into roughly 20 pages!

-As part of the bid we can submit up to 50 photographs.
-The guidance states they should be of places within the area that would be the city centre.
+As part of the bid we could also submit up to 50 photographs.
+The guidance stated they should be of places within the area that would be the city centre.